simondilhas/practice_circle/docs/practice/STANDING_2_STABILISATION.md

 ### Routine
 - 20–40 minutes per session, 4–5 times weekly.
-- End each session with slow mindful walking to integrate.
+- End each session with laying down on your back (if possible) and listening to the body
-- Keep a brief log: duration, mood, key sensations.
+- Document what you did and what it did to you — contribute to collective understanding.

 ---